I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

-There isn’t a movie that so much quoted and misquoted at the same time as this one.
-Being neglected during its initial run, Casablanca (1942) exceeded all expectations, won the Academy Award for Best Picture, Best Adapted Screenplay and Best Director, and became one of the most memorable films of all time.
+There isn’t a movie so often quoted and misquoted at once as this one.
+Being neglected during its initial run, Casablanca (1942) exceeded all expectations, won the Academy Award for Best Picture, Best Adapted Screenplay, and Best Director, and became one of the most memorable films of all time.
 Directed by Michael Curtiz, the film is set in northern Africa during the early part of World War II.
 It’s a story about love, morals, and higher purposes.
 Rick Blaine, played by Humphrey Bogart, owns a club/gambling den in Casablanca, attracting both French and German officials.
-From a local crook Ugarte (played by Peter Lorre, famous for his role in Lang’s M), he finds out about letters of transit which allows him to travel freely around German-occupied Europe, which is priceless for refugees stuck in Casablanca.
+From a local crook, Ugarte (played by Peter Lorre, famous for his role in Lang’s M), he finds out about letters of transit that allow free travel around German-occupied Europe and are priceless to refugees stuck in Casablanca.
 One day, his former lover Ilsa Lund, played by Ingrid Bergman, enters his club:

 Rick: Of all the gin joints, in all the towns, in all the world, she walks into mine.

 She asks Sam, the house pianist, to play As Time Goes By, and angry Rick storms over because he ordered him not to play it ever again.
 It elicits the unbearable memory of happier times.
-Ilsa and Rick met in Paris in 1940 and fell in love, while she believed her husband has been killed.
+Ilsa and Rick met in Paris in 1940 and fell in love, believing her husband had been killed.
 But after finding out he was still alive, she stood Rick up.
-War is raging and this little tune reminds them of Paris, a haven in both space and time.
+War is raging, and this little tune reminds them of Paris, a haven in both space and time.

 Ilsa: Play it once, Sam.
 For old times’ sake.